 Another trend that’s steadily increasing in the EV space is the smart charging of electric vehicles, i.e. the use of cloud-connected charging devices.
 For business owners and consumers alike, smart EV charging allows — among other things— greater convenience and control over electricity consumption.

 Lastly, we can't mention EV charging trends without acknowledging vehicle-to-grid (V2G).
-V2G technology makes it possible to transfer the electricity stored in electric vehicle batteries back to the grid, the same way stationary storages are connected to the grid.
-V2G services are already commercially available and several charger manufacturers are able to supply V2G chargers.
+V2G technology makes it possible to transfer the electricity stored in electric vehicle batteries back to the grid in the same way stationary storages are connected to the grid.
+V2G services are already commercially available, and several charger manufacturers can supply V2G chargers.

-If you're also interested in learning more about smart charging (including the definition, benefits, practical how-tos, and more), take a look at our comprehensive Smart Charging guide.
+And for even more information about smart charging (including the definition, benefits, practical how-tos, and more), take a look at our comprehensive Smart Charging guide!

 5. The development of electric vehicle & charging technology

-Another interesting perspective relates to the development of new EV parts and charging technologies.
+Another interesting perspective relates to developing new EV parts and charging technologies.

 The increase in electric car registrations resulted in an increased production of automotive lithium-ion batteries.
-In 2021, EV battery demand doubled from the previous year, mainly due to the increased EV sales in China.
+In 2022, EV battery demand increased by 65% from the previous year as EV sales continued to grow in all markets, especially in China.

-China remains the leading country for battery production accounting for more than 75% of global production capacity.
+China remains the leading country for battery production, specifically heavy-duty battery production.
 However, Europe is not staying behind.
 According to BloombergNEF, Europe’s share of global battery production could rise to 31% by 2030.
-In comparison, the continent’s share of global battery production was only 7% in 2021.

-It's clear that to support the growing demand for electric vehicles, the various elements of EV battery supply chain will have to increase, from the extraction of raw materials such as lithium or nickel to the EV production itself.
-However, metal supply estimates should be sufficient to meet the estimated demand set by the Stated Policies Scenario for 2025.
+It's clear that to support the growing demand for electric vehicles, the various elements of the EV battery supply chain will have to increase, from the extraction of raw materials such as lithium or nickel to the EV production itself.

-Variety of developments in battery characteristics, driven by a high demand, will provide multiple benefits to the EV business.
+A variety of developments in battery characteristics, driven by high demand, will provide multiple benefits to the EV business.
 For the EV market, further technological advances include:

 - changes in battery chemistry